verma-rahul/CourseManagement-React/README.md

   - For Heroku the proxy is set on static.json
 2. It uses the [this](https://github.com/mars/create-react-app-buildpack.git) Builpack which internally hosts the application through express and using other buildpacks.
 3. To use the following dependency you can either declare it at creation of heroku application or in `app.json` (check its documentation)
+4. We have used [Semantic-React-UI] which provides plethora of options for components creation(https://react.semantic-ui.com/introductio)
+#### Future Work:
+## Page Components:
+   - Login
+   - Signup
+   - Profile
+   - Course Lists
+   - Course Detail

+## Course Detail UI Components:
+  - Fix Navbar with login ,logout , course-Details, Course-List and profile
+  - Fix Sidebar with Sections(with delete option) and add New section field
+  - Tabs with Topics inside each Section (with delete option) and add New topic field
+  - Display Page with :
+            - Previously created Widget with an option of drag&drop,edit and delete
+            - Add New Widget dropdown
+            - Modal to add new Widget